kodecocodes/vt_android_mvvm/v1/for_instructor/10-challenge-view-model.markdown

 viewModel = ViewModelProviders.of(this).get(AllCreaturesViewModel::class.java)
 ```

 In onCreate(), we also setup the observer on the all creatures LiveData.
-In the observer we update thge recyclerview adapter.
+In the observer we update the recyclerview adapter.

 ```kotlin
     viewModel.getAllCreaturesLiveData().observe(this, Observer { creatures ->